gary-1959/GNXEdit/README.md

 >
 > #### Linux (Ubuntu)
 >
-> 1. Install Python (minimum version 13.2) if not already installed using the package manager of your choice, e.g: `sudo apt install python`
+> 1. Install Python (minimum version 13.2) if not already installed using the package manager of your choice, e.g.: `sudo apt install python`
 > 2. If you are familiar with GitHub CLI or GitHub Desktop, use this to clone the repository [at https://github.com/gary-1959/GNXEdit](https://github.com/gary-1959/GNXEdit).
 >     If not, download the repository from [https://github.com/gary-1959/GNXEdit/archive/refs/heads/main.zip](https://github.com/gary-1959/GNXEdit/archive/refs/heads/main.zip) and unzip (extract) it into a location of your choice.
 This folder can be located anywhere in your system.
 > 3. Open a command terminal and cd into this folder.
 You should see a folder named "src".
 > 4. Python works best when applications are run in their own dedicated environment.
 A Python environment is simply a folder which contains the main Python program and all the dependant libraries.
 Create an environment with the following command: `python3 -m venv .venv` Select the version 13.2 (or later) Python interpreter if prompted.
-> 5. Activate the Python environment with the following command (note the dot before venv):`source .venv/bin/activate`You should now see (.venv) at the start of the command prompt, indicating that the environment has been activated.
+> 5. Activate the Python environment with the following command (note the dot before venv): `source .venv/bin/activate` You should now see (.venv) at the start of the command prompt, indicating that the environment has been activated.
 > 6. Install the dependant libraries with the command `pip install -r src/requirements.txt`
 > 7. Check the program runs with the command: `python src/main.py`
 > 8. Deactivate the environment with the command `deactivate`
 > 9. To run the program from the command line in its correct environment:`cd <path to your GNXEdit folder>; .venv/bin/python src/main.py`
 > 10. It is far easier to launch the program from a desktop icon.
 A prototype desktop icon (for Ubuntu/Gnome Desktop systems) is available in the GNXEdit src folder called GNXEdit.desktop.
-Copy this file to your desktop and edit with the text editor of your choice and insert the correct paths in the lines hightlighted in the file, and save it.
+Copy this file to your desktop and edit with the text editor of your choice and insert the correct paths in the lines highlighted in the file, and save it.
 > 11. On the desktop, right-click on the file icon and click _**Allow Launching**_.
 > 12. Right-click the icon again, select _**Properties**_ then click _**Executable as Program**_ on.
 > 13. The icon should change to the GNXEdit icon.
 If not, check the path names are correct.